 4. Environmental Quality

-4.1 Adequate heating, lighting, hot water and ventilation must be provided, as appropriate, for each bedroom, social space, kitchen, circulation space (e.g. corridors, stair cases, entrance lobbies) and shower/bath room.
+4.1 Heating in all residential areas should meet the minimum requirements defined in the relevant H/FEE Policy.
+Adequate lighting, hot water and ventilation must be provided, as appropriate for all residential areas including; each bedroom, social space, kitchen, circulation space (e.g. corridors, stair cases, entrance lobbies) and shower/bath room.

-4.3 Provision must be made for the collection of all domestic refuse generated from residences.
+4.3 Adequate provision must be made for the collection of all domestic refuse generated from residences.
 Details should be communicated to students and notices on collection arrangements should be placed in appropriate common areas.

 Transport and Travel